A film about transgender people’s participation in sports.

 Valentina met activists from Gruppo Trans at a time when she was about to stop running.
 She wasn’t allowed to compete with women, because legally she isn’t one yet, but she couldn’t share men’s spaces either.
 Sports authorities didn’t know how to deal with her problem – or they refused to face it.
 But to Valentina, who is an athlete with disability, running is a way to feel strong, to feel at home in her own body.
 That’s how the decision to make this film was made at first: to give her the support she needed to keep on fighting.

 A documentary film with a potential impact

 The film addresses an important and controversial issue: transgender people’s participation in professional sports events.
-In other countries, and in the UK in particular, inclusion of trans women in sports is already a debated subject, polarizing public opinion more on an ideological level, rather than on the scientific level.
+In other countries inclusion of trans women in sports is already a debated subject, polarizing public opinion more on an ideological level, rather than on the scientific level.
 In Italy is still a somewhat unknown subject, but much debated at the grassroots level.
 Trans people excluded from sports are many, judging by the number of people searching for answers from the sports associations.
 UISP – the Italian Association Sports for all, partner of the film project, was the first Italian organization to include trans people among its associates, thanks to a special card named Alias.